Purplecannon/footnote/doc/BugReport.md

 ## Known Bugs

+A list of known bugs can be found in [Known Bugs](./KnownBugs.md).

 ## Report New Bug

-Please email the bug report to miahuynh@cs.washington.edu
+Please email the bug report to <miahuynh@cs.washington.edu>.

 ## Template for Reporting Bug